ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 The goal of this tutorial is

 This tutorial uses the [Dune](https://dune.build) build tool.
-Make sure to have installed version 3.7 or later.
+Make sure you have version 3.7 or later installed.

 **Requirements**: Modules and Functors